What was Raquel Welch's Net Worth?

-Later Career: Her lawsuit with MGM in 82′ proved to be an enormous blow to her big screen career.
+Her lawsuit with MGM in 82′ proved to be an enormous blow to her big screen career.
 She won, and MGM was held liable for breach of contract, but the ordeal relegated her to small screen and theater roles.
 She later stated that she wished she had not pursued the lawsuit because of the limitations it put on her big screen career.
 Nevertheless, she was successful in television movies and was nominated for another Golden Globe for her portrayal of a woman dying of Lou Gehrig's disease in the 1987 film Right to Die.
 She played numerous minor and guest roles on television shows and leading roles in films throughout the 80s and 90s, but she didn't land another major film role until 2001 when she starred in Legally Blonde.

-Personal Life: Raquel has been married and divorced four times.
+Raquel was married and divorced four times.
 Her second husband was her first agent, Patrick Curtis.
 They were married from 1967 to 1972.
 She began a relationship with French director André Weinfeld in 1977, and after moving to LA to be with her, they wed in 1980.
 Their marriage lasted until 1990.
 Her final marriage was to Pizzeria owner Richard Palmer whom she married in 1999 and divorced in 2003.
 She has two children from her first marriage: Damon and Tahnee Welch.
 Tahnee followed her mother's lead and pursued acting and modelling with limited success.

-Outside of her show business career, Raquel has been a model and spokesperson for Foster Grant sunglasses and has developed a successful wig business.
+Outside of her show business career, Raquel was a model and spokesperson for Foster Grant sunglasses and has developed a successful wig business.
 In 1998 she came out with her first line of wigs, and her line has continued to expand into the 2000s and are still available today.
 Regarding the subject of wigs, Raquel was way ahead of her time considering how popular they are amongst both celebrities and fashionistas today.

-Real Estate: In 1997 Raquel Welch paid $2 million for a home in Beverly Hills, Ca. The seller was comedian Jeff Foxworthy.
+In 1997 Raquel Welch paid $2 million for a home in Beverly Hills, Ca. The seller was comedian Jeff Foxworthy.
 She then performed a significant and thorough renovation.
 In 2005 Raquel sold this home to reality television surgeon Dr. Robert Rey for $4.5 million.